JupiterAlien/CEH-Practical-Study-Notes/nmap-cheat-sheet.md

 -sM	| nmap 192.168.1.1 -sM	| TCP Maimon port scan
 -Sf | nmap -Sf 192.168.1.1  | TCP FIN scan, sets just the TCP FIN bit.
 -sX | nmap -sX 192.168.1.1  | XMAS scan, sets the FIN, PSH, and URG flags, lighting the packet up like a Christmas tree.
--sN | nmap -sN 192.168.1.1  | TCP null scan, des not set any bits (TCP flag header is 0) -sP | nmap -sP 192.168.1.1. | Ping scans the network, listing machines that respond to ping.
+-sN | nmap -sN 192.168.1.1  | TCP null scan, does not send any bits (TCP flag header is 0) -sP | nmap -sP 192.168.1.1. | Ping scans the network, listing machines that respond to ping.
 You can use /mask -sL | nmap -sL 192.168.1.1  | Simply list targets to scan